KTH/programmable-society/contributions/demo/week5/mingtaoz/README.md

 ## Description

 This demo contrasts a public (vulnerable) token swap with a secret (protected) token swap, showing how confidential computing prevents a "Sandwich Attack".
+And will demonstrate the algorithm behind the improvement.

 **Relevance**